 Here is an example of a strong resume statement that includes quantification, context, and specific mention of design tools:

-- Led the design process, including brainstorming, wireframing with FlowMapp, and designing in Sketch, for an app that kept track of leftovers in the office fridge and sent a notification based on days in fridge, resulting in a 65% cleaner kitchen and an employee NPS score of 9.5.
+- Led the design process, including brainstorming, wireframing with FlowMapp, and designing in Sketch, for an app that kept track of leftovers in the office fridge and sent a notification based on days in the fridge, resulting in a 65% cleaner kitchen and an employee NPS score of 9.5.

 Finally, no candidate is complete without a robust design portfolio that provides visuals to go with the content written on the resume.
-Successful portfolios are intuitive and easy-to-navigate with an inviting homepage and informative interior pages for each project.
+Successful portfolios are intuitive and easy to navigate with an inviting homepage and informative interior pages for each project.
 When you go into depth on your projects, include all of the design tools that you used for each step.

 Now that you have optimized your resume and portfolio, you might think that you are ready to send in applications again.
 However, we strongly recommend that you update your resume for each job based on what you see in the job description.
-This is beneficial because companies who use applicant tracking systems (ATS) as well as large companies who are receiving hundreds of applications per role are scanning for specific keywords that directly match the job description.
+This is beneficial because companies that use applicant tracking systems (ATS) as well as large companies that are receiving hundreds of applications per role are scanning for specific keywords that directly match the job description.
 Therefore, if you see “Adobe Suite” on the JD and your resume lists out all of the Adobe tools you know, you might not get a match.
-Taking the time to specifically change the content to match can make the difference in your application response rate.
+Taking the time to specifically change the content to match can make a difference in your application response rate.
 For more information on the best resume format for ATS, check out our article.

 With the above tips and templates, you should feel more comfortable showcasing your knowledge and mastery of design tools on your resume, LinkedIn, and portfolios so that you can impress recruiters and increase your application response rate.